-6-15 Consultation Services for Superintendents, HR Directors, and Principals
+6-25 Consultation Services for Superintendents, HR Directors, and Principals

-Our consultants are available for hourly consulting services, ideal for when you need help from a highly experienced superintendent or assistant superintendents for teaching and learning and/or human resources.
-Consulting services can range from a minimum of four hours to a longer-term relationship.
+Dr. Paul Ash is available for hourly consulting services, ideal for when you need help from a highly experienced superintendent, and your lawyer's expertise may be too narrow to solve your educational and/or political problems.
+His consulting services can range from one hour to a longer-term relationship.